tslearn-team/tslearn/README.md

 * A domain adaptation for time series module named `adaptation` that contains:
   * a method for (LR-)DTW-based non linear resampling that was previously released in `dtw_resample` repo
     * **Warning**: LR-DTW variant not tested yet!
+* A few examples are provided to serve as a doc while we build a proper one

 ## TODO list